ptsteadman/sat-cheatsheets/punctuation.md

 - the bus' bumper
 - the cat's meow

-Don't use an apostrophe when there isn't posession.
+Don't use an apostrophe when there isn't posession or a conjunction.
+For example, don't use an apostrophe just because a word is plural.

 *Many governments are oppressive.*